 The E-2C was usually called the "Hummer" because of the smooth, resonant sound of its twin T56 engines.
 The Hawkeye provided an effective partner to Grumman F-14 Tomcat fighters, monitoring the airspace around a carrier group or battle area and then vectoring Tomcats over the Link-4 datalink to destroy intruders with long-range Phoenix air-to-air missiles.
 The Hawkeye's baptism of fire with the US Navy was in the Operation EL DORADO CANYON strikes against Libya in 1986, and it went to serve in all the major conflicts that the Navy has been involved in since.
 The E-2C has also proved useful in air refueling support and in search and rescue operations.BACK_TO_TOP

-* The Group 0 Hawkeye was not the end of the E-2C line by any means, since production continued with the "Group I", which featured:
+* The Group 0 Hawkeye wasn't the end of the E-2C line by any means, since production continued with the "Group I", which featured:

 18 Group I machines were built.
 There was thought of upgrading the old Group 0 machines to the same spec, but once a service-life extension program was factored in the upgrade was about as expensive as a new-build aircraft, and it didn't happen.
 Group 0 Hawkeyes were gradually phased out of first-line service, though apparently some ended up in Navy Reserve hands, being used to track drug smugglers trying to fly in over America's southern borders.